Persistent hyperparathyroidism after renal transplantation

 Other bone disorders that affect renal transplant recipients, including osteoporosis and osteonecrosis, are discussed elsewhere.
 (See "Bone disease after renal transplantation".)

 The pathogenesis of metabolic bone disease and the treatment of hyperparathyroidism in nontransplant CKD patients are discussed elsewhere.
-(See "Overview of chronic kidney disease-mineral bone disease (CKD-MBD)" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients".)
+(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients".)

 Most patients with chronic kidney disease (CKD) develop some degree of secondary hyperparathyroidism by the time they initiate renal replacement therapy (RRT).
 Secondary hyperparathyroidism occurs in response to multiple abnormalities that initially stem from decreased glomerular filtration rate (GFR) .
 The pathophysiology of secondary hyperparathyroidism in CKD patients is discussed at length elsewhere.
-(See "Overview of chronic kidney disease-mineral bone disease (CKD-MBD)", section on 'Overview'.)
+(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)", section on 'Overview'.)

 - Cunningham J, Locatelli F, Rodriguez M. Secondary hyperparathyroidism: pathogenesis, disease progression, and therapeutic options.
 Clin J Am Soc Nephrol 2011; 6:913.